 Bariatric surgery in Maryland is often covered by insurance provided you meet certain eligibility criteria.
 Insurance companies are frequently changing their coverage criteria and have multiple medical plans, so please call you insurer’s member services number and confirm current requirements and eligibility for bariatric surgery coverage relevant to your case.

-It's important that you fully understand what "is" and "is not" covered by your insurance provider.
-Do not attempt to get authorization for surgery yourself or ask you Primary Care Physician to do that.
+It’s important that you fully understand what “is” and “is not” covered by your insurance provider, however, do not attempt to get authorization for surgery yourself or ask you Primary Care Physician to do so.
 This must be done by our office staff in order to meet all coverage criteria.
 Here are some helpful hints to assist with the authorization process:

 - Get a referral and copy of medical records from your primary care physician if required.

 - Keep accurate, detailed records of visits to health care providers for non-surgical weight loss programs when required by your plan.

 The insurance company will typically ask for the following information and documentation (Please be prepared to assist us with providing these upon request):

 - Current weight, height and BMI.

 - Verification from a physician that you are 100 pounds or more over your ideal body weight.